Walking alongside your son

 As we move through the cycle of growth, there are challenges and it is what we learn from this that stimulates growth.
 For some, it may mean that not every goal was met, not every task completed, and not every horizon reached.

 Why not plan some time over the next few weeks to reflect with your son?
 Have a series of conversations with him about the term.
 Walk alongside him on his journey.

 I am reminded of the words of Melbourne writer Michael Leunig: ‘Let it out.
 Let it unravel.
 Let it free and it can be a path on which to travel.’

-Dr Ray Swann is Deputy Headmaster and Head of Crowther Centre at Brighton Grammar School, an all-boys school in Melbourne.
-His professional background includes consulting, research, lecturing and coaching This article is about Parenting
+Dr Ray Swann is the Executive Director of the Foundation for Positive Masculinity.
+Father of two and host of the Understanding Boys podcast, his professional background includes consulting, research, lecturing and coaching.
+This article is about Parenting

 YOU MAY ALSO ENJOY